 So, Matthew, I’ll give you an example of this.
 I have a friend who is very resistant to the idea of any vaccination.
 I swore a few years ago that I was never going to talk to him about the topic again.
 Because, you know, I saw him as stubborn and pigheaded, and he saw me the same way.
 It was not good for our friendship.
 Then COVID happened.
 I’d written this whole chapter about persuasive listening and I thought it was an opportunity to figure out whether I could practice what I teach, and have a thoughtful, open-minded discussion with somebody who I knew did not share my views.
 I approached it really differently.
 Instead of going into logic bully mode and trying to win a debate with him.
 I started asking questions to learn.
 The pivotal question that I asked was, “How likely do you think you are to get a COVID vaccine?”
 And he said, “Well, not very.
 Like, the odds are pretty low.”
 And I was stunned.
 I said, “Why didn’t you say zero?
 I was sure you were going to say I will never get one of these.”
 He started listing all these reasons why.
 He said, “Well, you know, maybe if I’m 85 years old, I’m not concerned about the long-term risks.
 And, you know, if the contagion rate is really high, and the mortality rate is extremely high, then I probably roll the dice and take my chances.”
 All of a sudden, I saw all this complexity and ambivalence that I had never heard from him before.

 What those kinds of questions do, is they allow people to recognize all of the uncertainty in their own attitudes.
 To say, yeah, I have some reasons for staying the course and not getting vaccinated.
 But there are also some forces that would lead me to consider getting vaccinated.
 Then you can try to encourage them to reflect on what would have to happen for them to say yes.
 Ultimately, it’s not your place to change their mind, right?
-What you want to do is get them reflecting on what might lead them to opt in.
+What you want to do is get them to reflect on what might lead them to opt-in.

 Seeing the other side is not a solution, it’s actually part of the polarization problem.